Bridgerton/Lady Violet, her son Anthony and the Siena Rosso Affair/The Beginning

 Violet wounded Anthony sharply, although unintentionally.

-By offering excuses their bond started to heal and they finally became mother and son again.
+By offering excuses their bond started to heal and they became mother and son again,but Anthony would never forget or forgive the Siena sabotage of his mother.

 TO BE CONTINUED!